- Bernie Sanders has won the Democratic primary in New Hampshire, the second state to vote in the presidential nominating contest.

 - Former vice president Joe Biden and Massachusetts senator Elizabeth Warren did not meet the 15 percent threshold to quality for delegates.

-1,990 delegates needed to win the nomination.
-Table does not list candidates who won under 4 percent.
+1,991 delegates needed to win the nomination.
+Table does not list candidates who won under 4 percent in New Hampshire.

 - Ainslie Noble: Voters flock to Sanders on the left and Buttigieg and Klobuchar in the center.